United Kingdom general elections overview

-The United Kingdom general elections overview is an overview of United Kingdom general election results since 1922.
+This is an overview of United Kingdom general election results since 1922.
 The 1922 election was the first election in the new United Kingdom of Great Britain and Northern Ireland, after the creation of the Irish Free State removed Southern Ireland from the UK.

 Summary

-Table

 The table below gives a summary of the results of each general election since 1922 for the main political parties.
-Parties with the highest vote share and the most seats at each election are highlighted in bold.
-More comprehensive detail showing all parties which fielded candidates are shown in the subsequent sections.
-Please refer to notes below the table.
+Those with the highest vote share and the most seats at each election are indicated in bold.
+More comprehensive detail showing all parties that fielded candidates is provided in subsequent sections.